 This is why Vision Australia has experts in ‘getting around’ called orientation and mobility specialists.
 They highly trained and skilled to help you learn to move about as safely as possible.

 You can work with them to assess your needs and where you would like to go to make sure any potential risks are identified and reduced.
+This page has some basic information about getting around safely.
+If you would like to access specialist support contact our helpline on 1300 84 74 66 or email [email protected].
+You can also connect with our services here.

 The pages in this section contain useful information about getting around safely: